WELCOME FROM ANDREW

 vocals, guitar, mandolin

-Andrew has been married to Jamie for twenty-eight years.
-His bestselling fantasy series The Wingfeather Saga has been adapted into an animated series, with season two releasing earlier this year on Angel.com.
-His new Wingfeather Saga picture book, The Prince of Yorsha Doon, is out now.
+Andrew has been married to Jamie for thirty years.
+His bestselling fantasy series The Wingfeather Saga has been adapted into an animated series, with season three releasing this year on Angel.com.
+His newest record A Liturgy, A Legacy and the Songs of Rich Mullins (produced by Ben Shive), was released on October 21st.
 He’s also the founder of the Rabbit Room (www.RabbitRoom.com), a non-profit ministry dedicated to cultivating and curating stories, art, and music to nourish Christ-centered communities for the life of the world.
 Andrew-Peterson.com

 THE BAND